 If you are interested in marine conservation, diving or are just wanting to learn something new in beautiful surroundings on the beach, then this is the perfect programme for you.

 During your time in Bali, you will be staying in our volunteer accommodation in the traditional fishing village of Tianyar.
-With the beautiful coastline just a 20 second walk, you will spend most of your time taking in the beautiful sights, relaxing on the beach and swimming in the clear blue sea!
+With the beautiful coastline just a 20 second walk, you will spend most of your time taking in the beautiful sights, paddle boarding, relaxing on the beach and swimming in the clear blue sea!

 You will have the chance to learn how to dive (additional cost) to then take advantage of the amazing coral reefs that surround you!
 With the famous dive site village of Tulamben only 20 minutes away and also Amed and Lovina a short drive, there is so much to see and do – underwater!